GregoriaRamirez/gregoriaramirez.github.io/artifact-algorithms.md

 ```

 ➡️ I replaced multiple `if/else` statements with a layered dictionary filter.
 This allows the dashboard to handle multiple conditions at once (like adoption + breed + color) in a clean, scalable way.
-Picture below shows drop down with breed slected and the outcome.
+"The picture below shows the dropdown filter with breed selected and its corresponding outcome".
 ![Color Filtered](/assets/ColorFiltered.png)

 ### 2) Chart Updates